pulp/pulpcore/docs/workflows/upload-publish.rst

 .. note::

-    Uploaded chunks are stored in a local file system.
-When the upload is committed, it is automatically removed and a new artifact is created in a default file storage.
-The directory which is used for temporary uploads is configurable via the setting ``CHUNKED_UPLOAD_DIR``.
+    Each uploaded chunk is stored as a separate file in the default storage.
+When an upload is committed, uploaded chunks are removed automatically and a new artifact is created, as usually.